ejscience/2025_Wamaitha_Rhesus_OvarianReserve/README.md

 ## Overview
-This repository details the code required to replicate the transcriptomics analyses described in the manuscript - please also see the associated Methods sections in the manuscript.
+This repository details the code required to replicate the transcriptomics analyses described in the manuscript - please also see the associated Methods sections.

 ## Files